tergel-sama/kssh/README.md

 # KSSH

 Kssh is a terminal-based SSH manager with a slick, keyboard-driven interface.
-It lets you quickly browse and connect to your SSH servers using a simple YAML config file — no more memorizing IPs or typing long commands.
+It lets you quickly browse and connect to your SSH servers using a simple YAML config file.
+No more memorizing IPs or typing long commands.

 ## Features

 - Simple YAML-based configuration
 - Interactive TUI with keyboard navigation
-- Vim-style navigation
+- Vim style navigation
 - Support for custom SSH keys, ports, and usernames
 - Automatic configuration generation
 - Colorful and intuitive interface